 Phone: 1-800-54-STUDY or (501) 371-2000

-The prospective student also must apply to and be accepted by a school that is under contract with the state.
+The prospective student must also apply to and be accepted by a school under contract with the state.
 The total number of contract slots is limited by available funds, so it is important to apply and gain acceptance by the school at the earliest possible time.